Sphereon-SDK/ocr-sdk/java8/docs/OcrApi.md

  - **Content-Type**: application/json
  - **Accept**: application/json;charset=UTF-8

-<a name="getOcrResult"></a>
+<a name="getResult"></a>
-# **getOcrResult**
+# **getResult**
-> OCRResultResponse getOcrResult(jobid)
+> OCRResultResponse getResult(jobid)

 Get the current ocr result

-Get the OCR result  Our API generation does not allow changing the media type based on the Accepted header unfortunately.&lt;br/&gt;This means we use a seperate path postfix with the value &#39;/result&#39;.
-This API only returns the OCR when the response status code is 200!
+Get the OCR result  This API only returns the OCR when the response status code is 200!
 In other cases nothing is returned or the Job JSON when it is still being executed

 ### Example
 ```java